itskalvik/sgp-tools/README.md

         - `tsp.py`: TSP solver

 ## Datasets
-* The US elevation datasets can be downloaded from [here](https://coast.noaa.gov/digitalcoast/)
+* High-resolution topography and bathymetry datasets can be downloaded from [NOAA Digital Coast](https://coast.noaa.gov/digitalcoast/).

 ## About SGP-Tools
 Please consider citing the following papers if you use SGP-Tools in your academic work :smile: